joaocosta21/eletricmaps/README.md

 Thoughts -
-    Two "buttons" of streets to make a route???(google directions api) learn how to make routes with one or multiple destinations
+    Two "buttons" of streets to make a route???(google directions api) learn how to make routes with one or multiple destinations(working on it)

 [google maps javascript api documentation](https://developers.google.com/maps/documentation/javascript/directions?hl=pt-br#:~:text=To%20use%20directions%20in%20the,upon%20receipt%20of%20the%20response)